fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/supabase.md

 Security (RLS) for your tables and configure policies.
 More on that later.

-You can run app now to verify that everything works so far.
+You can run the app now to verify that everything works so far.

 ### Create a database schema

+On Supabase dashboard.
 Navigate to the SQL Editor.
 Paste [this schema](../supabase_profile.sql) and click the green "Run" button.